rehanvipin/work/content/java/build_tools.md

 There is only one root project for each "build".

 ## Plugins
-These add extra tasks to the "build" and maybe even extra settings.
+These add extra tasks to the "build" and extra properties too.
 Once you add a plugin, you can re-run `gradle tasks` to see what new stuff is there.
 Plugins can be added via `plugin { id: 'java' }` in the buildscript or `apply plugin 'java'` (deprecated).
+Some of the commone ones are:
+* `java` - adds some tasks to build, test, and package code, docs etc. uses some conventions to determine where source files, resources etc. are
+* `application` - adds tasks to run app, generate dists and run scripts
+* `java-library` - adds properties, and splits dependencies into `api` and `implementation`

+Plugins themselves can extend other plugins.
+Therefore, if you have `java-library`, it will implicitly import the `java` plugin as well.

+The `java` plugin knows where to look for the code via some default paths in `sourceSets`.
+If a project has a different layout, it can set the `sourceSets` to the custom paths.

 ## Syntax
 The groovy & kotlin buildscripts have stuff like this: